utsawk/mnist/README.md

 ```

 ### Inference server
 The inference server implementation is inspired by https://github.com/jrosebr1/simple-keras-rest-api.
+The weights should be downloaded for this to run.
 The keras+flask server can be started by running:
 ```sh
 $ python inference_server.py